-Use special effects (light, shade, etc.) (however, don’t overdo it - keep it simple!); or
+Use special effects (light, shade, etc.) (however, don’t overdo it - keep it simple!)

-Re-colour the image (this will enable you to, for example, make the image's background transparent to improve how it blends into your document).
+Recolor the image (this will enable you to make the image background transparent to improve how it blends into your document for example)

 Ensure that your result is clear and clean, with well-dimensioned images, framed if possible and integrated as well as possible into the text.